State Senate District 18

 Jeff Irwin is running for the Michigan Senate's District 18 seat.
 He faces three other candidates in the Aug.
 7 Democratic primary: Michelle Deatrick, Matthew Miller and Anuja Rajendra.
 The position is currently held by Democrat Rebekah Warren, who is term-limited in the senate but running for the District 55 seat in the Michigan House of Representatives.

-The winner of this Democratic primary will face Republican Martin Church in the Nov.
+The winner of this Democratic primary will face Republican Martin Church and Thomas Repasky of the Working Class Party in the Nov.
 6 general election.

 Irwin served three two-year terms in the Michigan House of Representatives for District 53, elected in 2010, 2012 and 2014.
 In Michigan, state legislators are term limited and can only serve three terms in the House and two terms in the Senate.